 HOW TO MAKE THE BEST OCEAN SLIME EVER

-What you’ll need to make the best sparkling ocean slime:
+What you’ll need to make the best sparkling slime:

 Original Stationery Arts and Crafts Glitter Shake Jars, Extra Fine, 24 Multi color Set20 Mule Team Borax Laundry Booster, Powder, 4 PoundsElmer’s Liquid School Glue, Premium Clear, Washable, 1 Gallon, 1 Count – Great For Making SlimeUnder The Sea Plastic Sea Life Creatures 90 pc

-What you’ll need to make the ocean slime recipe:
+What you’ll need to make the ocean slime with borax:

 Use our classic borax slime recipe to make this slime.
 Mix one teaspoon of borax powder with 1/2 a cup of water.
 Mix 5 ounces of glue, the food coloring, the glitter, and 1/2 a cup of water to a second container.
 Add the borax water to the glue mixture and stir until completely mixed.